rss21www/rss2021/_information/cfp.md

 invisible: false
 ---

 <span style="color:red">As R:SS 2020 will be held as a virtual conference, some of the information below is obsolete.
-This is the original Call For Papers.
+This is the original Call for Papers.
 (See the original
 [1st CFP](http://duerer.usc.edu/pipermail/robotics-worldwide/2019-December/021346.html)
 and
 [2nd CFP](http://duerer.usc.edu/pipermail/robotics-worldwide/2020-January/021559.html)